pawarshekhar709/Portfolio/README.md

 # 💼 Personal Portfolio Website

-This is my **Personal Portfolio Website** built using **HTML, CSS, and JavaScript**.
-It showcases my education, skills, projects, and contact information in a clean and fully responsive design.
-The site also supports **Light/Dark Mode** and multiple **color themes** for a personalized experience.
+Welcome to my **Personal Portfolio Website**, crafted using **HTML, CSS, and JavaScript**.
+This website serves as a showcase of my education, skills, projects, and contact information—all wrapped in a modern, fully responsive design.
+It also includes **Dark/Light Mode** and **Color Theme Switching** to enhance user experience.

 🌐 **Live Demo**: [Click here to view the site](https://pawarshekhar709.github.io/Portfolio/)